rooseveltframework/roosevelt/README.md

 - You may need to `sudo apt-get remove gyp` if you already have gyp installed.
 Ubuntu's gyp is incompatible with common Node.js modules.

-Once you have a sane Node.js developmemt environment, you proceed with the standard install procedure below.
+Once you have a sane Node.js developmemt environment, you can proceed with the standard install procedure below.

 Install Roosevelt and create an app
 ---